marcusdotpham/mwswp/book/book.md

 We need [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) to parse HTML in to object.
 Beautiful Soup provide functions help us to search HTML tags inside HTML object.

-After have HTML tags, final step just about access wanted data and save.---
+After have HTML tags, final step just about access wanted data and save.
-layout: default
----

-#### Inspecting Web Page with Chrome Developer Tool
+### Inspecting Web Page with Chrome Developer Tool

 At step 1, we will go in deep detail how to use `Chrome Developer Tool` to inspect web page.